emeraldhieu/spring-boot-testcontainers/README.md

 # Spring Boot Test Containers

-A project that shows how to integration-test communications between Spring Boot apps and external services such as Postgres, Kafka, Schema Registry using Testcontainers.
+A project that demonstrates integration-testing communications between a Spring Boot app and external services such as Postgres, Kafka, and Schema Registry using Testcontainers.

 ## 1) Quickstart